-The Stockbridge School of Agriculture is central to the mission of the University of Massachusetts and builds upon a historical tradition and public commitment to support sustainable local, national, and global agriculture through research and education in economic vitality, environmental integrity, and social justice of sustainable landscape and agricultural systems.
+The Stockbridge School of Agriculture is central to the mission of the University of Massachusetts.
+We build upon a historical tradition and public commitment to support sustainable local, national, and global agriculture through research and education in economic vitality, environmental integrity, and social justice of sustainable landscape and agricultural systems.

 We have a large faculty including a variety of specialties in farming and green industries.
 We offer A.S. and B.S. degrees and provide graduate training leading to M.S. and Ph.D.'s.